Ruixinhua/luggage_claims_system/Readme.md

 - Customer need to fill in following information to claim a luggage

   - customer name: string type, size 50.
-  - customer ID: string type, size 20
+  - customer ID: string type, size 20, it is about identity card information
   - claim no: string, size 20
   - customer phone number: string type, size 20, need to add area code(e.g. +86)
   - customer email address: string type, size 50, used to receive the result